BryceVandegrift/website/content/hardware.md

 My mouse is Logitech three button mouse.
 Why?
 Because it's the best mouse that I currently have and I barely use my mouse as it is, so I don't really mind.
-I don't prefer wireless mice because I think that replacing the batteries on them are annoying.
+I don't prefer wireless mice because I think that replacing the batteries on them is annoying.

 ### Monitor